rjseymour66/documentation/content/en/docs/golang/context.md

 defer cancel()
 ...
 ```
 `context.WithTimeout()` returns the context and a `cancel` function to cancel the context when it is no longer required.
-You should defer the `cancel` function.
+You should defer the `cancel` function release resources and prevent memory leaks.

 If the context expires because of the timeout, you can check the context's `.Err()' function for a `DeadlineExceeded` error: